 Lessons learned from using rattan leaf stalks for grating

-• Rattan leaf stalks for coconut grating don’t cost anything for the people living in the forests.
+- Rattan leaf stalks for coconut grating don’t cost anything to the people living in the forests.
 But they have a high utilization value.

-• It is surprising, that this application is not further mentioned in literature.
+- Surprisingly, this application is not mentioned further in the literature.

 2 comments